ArcBees/arcbees-tools/test/expected/ContributionFAQ.md

-#summary How to contribute in GQuery
+# How to contribute in GQuery

-# Introduction
+## Introduction

 Contributions are welcome !
 The main goal of this page is to explain a number of points in order to ease contribution in !GwtQuery.
 This page is a draft and will be improved in the future.

-# How to import the source code into your IDE ?
+## How to import the source code into your IDE ?

 Before to start contributing, you have to import the source code of !GwtQuery inside your favorite IDE.
 This section will the different steps to import the !GwtQuery code in Eclipse.
 If you are not using Eclipse as IDE, you should easily adapt this section to your IDE.